TonicGaro/TTHD-Texture-Pack/README.md

 # TTHD-Texture-Pack
 An AI upscaled texture pack for Tonic Trouble (Retail).
+All textures are upscaled 4x their original size and some even more.

 ![](https://github.com/TonicGaro/TTHD-Textures/blob/main/TTHD%20Logo.png)